 The University's participation in the Athena Swan Accreditation Scheme runs parallel with other ECU programs and initiatives (Figure 10 and 11) across a wide range of equity themes that aim to support staff and student diversity (Table 8) and maintain an inclusive workplace.
-ECU understands the importance of attracting and retaining staff talent from diverse backgrounds through cultivating an environment free from discrimination and harassment.
+ECU understands the importance of attracting and retaining staff talent from diverse backgrounds through cultivating an environment free from discrimination.

-lumber of students .

-Number of students a and % of student body

-254 - 2%

-,089 - 7%

-,958 - 12%

-205 - 1%

-2,859 - 17%

-Number of staff Gender breakdown

-14 29 women and 15 men

-089 - 7% 958 - 12% 05 - 1% 859 - 17% umber of staff
+Diversity and inclusion metrics Diversity and inclusivity group Number of students s and % of student body Aboriginal and/or Torres Strait Islander students 254 - 2% Students with disability 1,089 - 7% Students from regional areas 1,958 - 12% Students from remote areas 205 - 1% Low socioeconomic status students 2,859 - 17% Diversity and inclusivity group Number of staff Gender breakdown Aboriginal and/or Torres Strait Islander staff 44 29 women and 15 men Table 8.
+ECU demographics